Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Modeling the redox reactions inside a nanohole

-The green curves in Fig.~\ref{Model}(C) show the resulting PNP-BV prediction for the time-dependent reduction current $i(t)$ at the bottom corner point ``H'' of the nanohole for the case of bulk concentrations $C_{Fc}=10$~mM and $C_{KCl}=0.1$~M. We observed for $t\in[0,8]\cup[24,40]\cup[56,66.7]$~s, that the amplitude of the current oscillations induced by the sinusoidal modulation voltage is small because the applied potential is outside the Fc redox potential window (between $-125$~mV and $125$~mV); in this regime only the charging/discharging of the electric double layer (EDL) occurs.
-With the increase of the ramp voltage, the redox window is crossed between $t\in[8,24]\cup[40,56]\text{ s}$ during which reactions gradually occur and disappears again, exhibiting peaks at $t\simeq \text{18 or 49 s}$ where the current amplitude is an order of magnitude larger than outside the redox window.
-In addition, it is worth noting that the current peaks in the presence of the modulation potential are approximately an order of magnitude higher than those without modulation (not shown), indicating that the modulation voltage induces the rapid cycling of redox species (also shown in Fig.~\ref{Model}D), amplifying the current signal in the redox potential window.
+The green curves in Fig.~\ref{Model}(C) show the resulting PNP-BV prediction for the time-dependent reduction current density at the bottom corner point ``H'' of the nanohole (multiplied by the total electrode area $A_{\mathrm{tot}}=2.5\text{~mm}^2$) for the case of bulk concentrations $C_{\mathrm{Fc}}=10$~mM and $C_{\mathrm{KCl}}=0.1$~M. Here we checked that the current density is rather uniform in the nanohole and that the whole macroscopic area $A_{\mathrm{tot}}$ contributes to the current.
+We observed for $t\in[0,8]\cup[24,40]\cup[56,66.7]$~s, that the amplitude of the current oscillations induced by the sinusoidal modulation voltage is small because the applied potential is outside the Fc redox potential window (between $-125$~mV and $125$~mV); in this regime only the charging/discharging of the EDL occurs.
+With the increase of the ramp voltage, the redox window is crossed between $t\in[8,24]\cup[40,56]\text{ s}$ during which reactions gradually occur and disappears again, exhibiting peaks at $t\simeq \text{18 and 49 s}$ where the current amplitude is an order of magnitude larger than outside the redox window.
 We conclude, and further confirm from the blue curves in Fig.~\ref{Model}C, that the AC-CV curves obtained from numerical calculations are very similar to the experimental results (Fig.~\ref{fig_Ave_ACV}B), which provides confidence in the model and its parameters.
-One of the main advantages of having this consistent numerical model is the direct access that it provides to the time--evolution of the concentration profile of each dissolved species inside the nanohole to the applied potential, quantities that are not directly accessible experimentally.
+One of the main advantages of having this consistent numerical model is the direct access that it provides to the time-evolution of the concentration profile of each dissolved species inside the nanohole, quantities that are not directly accessible experimentally.